Strange World (film): Plot

 In the land of Avalonia, which is surrounded by an endless wall of mountains, Jaeger Clade and his son, Searcher brave the wilderness to explore new worlds.
 While trying to traverse the mountains to find a way across it, Searcher discovers a green plant that gives off energy.
 He and the rest of the expedition team decide to return to Avalonia with the plant while Jaeger angrily continues his mission alone.

 25 years later, Searcher has made a name for himself by introducing the miracle plant, dubbed Pando, as a fuel source for Avalonia.
 He and his wife Meridian are Pando farmers while their son Ethan has a crush on his friend Diazo and chafes at his father's expectation of becoming a farmer like him.
 One night, Callisto Mal, the president of Avalonia and one of Jeager's former expedition teammates, shows up in her airship, the Venture, to inform the Clades that Pando is losing its power and asks Searcher to help find the cause.
 He joins an expedition to travel into a giant sinkhole in which the roots of Pando have been located.

 On the way down, Meridian tries catching up in her crop-duster when Ethan and their three-legged dog Legend stows away on the Venture.
-The Venture, attacked by red wyvern-like creatures, crash-lands in a subterranean world, where Searcher and Legend are separated from the group.
-They are attacked by a creature called a "Reaper", but are rescued by Jaeger who has been living underground all these years.
+While being attacked by red wyvern-like creatures, the Venture crash-lands in a subterranean world, where Searcher and Legend are separated from the group.
+They are attacked by a creature called a "Reaper," but are rescued by Jaeger who has been living underground all these years.
 He has been trying to cross the mountains from below, but is blocked by an acidic ocean and states his intention to board the Venture to attempt to cross it.